sqlsimon/picoclock/README.md

 This project is not up to par with others built by much more experienced people out there.
 It is something that works for me and that I wanted to share.

 It is also expensive compared to other square wave generators you can build or buy.
 I always use these kind of projects to learn something.

+# License
+This work is licensed under the MIT License.